 - Some atheists have a gratingly supercilious manner.
-(Many religious people who believe they are on a first-name basis with the almighty share this trait, but for some reason they get a pass.)
+(Many religious people who arrogantly believe they are on a first-name basis with the almighty creator of the universe share this trait, but for some reason they get a pass.)

 - Religion has a major emotional component and atheism is purely rational.
-As a result atheists can seem like haughty Mr. Spocks to religious people.
+As a result atheists can seem like distant Mr. Spocks to religious people.

-- In many places atheism is trending up even if atheists are still dramatically outnumbered.
+- In many places atheism is trending up even if the religious still dramatically outnumber free thinkers.